kostagiolasn/NucleosomePatternClassifier/README.md

 studies, we can easily compare our results with that of previous experiments.

 Here, follows a description of the data files :
-* .bed files : These .bed files (browser extensible data) have a quite simple structure, which consists from three elements :
+* **.bed files**: These .bed files (browser extensible data) have a quite simple structure, which consists from three elements :
 a) the chromosome to which the specific data belongs,
 b) the starting point, and
 c) the ending point of it.
 For example the line "chr5 100 200" means that the element we’ve encountered belongs to the 5th chromosome from the 100th position to the 200th.
-* .fa files
-These .fa files complement the above .bed files by providing more information for the specific coordinated elements, due to having not only the information about the three elements described above, but also having information about the nucleotide sequences.
+* **.fa files**: These .fa files complement the above .bed files by providing more information for the specific coordinated elements, due to having not only the information about the three elements described above, but also having information about the nucleotide sequences.
 Hence, the above example now looks like this: "chr5:100200 ATGAGA..."